 Figure 5 – Taken from “Selective Style Transfer for Text”.
 The Figure shows the result of their model to transfer content with given style.

 Some researchers combined the original model architecture with VGG19 with other techniques, like in the paper of Guan et.al.
 [5].
-The researchers propose a style conditioned generative adversarial network (SC-GAN).
+The work proposes a style conditioned generative adversarial network (SC-GAN).
 This network is used to transfer the styles of real handwriting images to skeleton images extracted from handwriting samples to generate photo-realistic text line images.
-In this paper the researchers used a VGG19 model to extract content and style from given images.
+In their paper the researchers used a VGG19 model to extract content and style from given images.
 First, given a content image they create a skeleton image.
 Then the skeleton and style image are given to a VGG19 model and combined after that by a generator that uses AdaIN and a discriminator GAN model.
 In this paper the researchers showed that they can create synthetic images, whose styles look quite similar with the corresponding style images.
-Some of their results are visible in Figure 6.
+Some of their results are presented in Figure 6.